SQL Server Monitoring with SolarWinds SAM

 - Operating Systems - Windows, Linux, AIX, Solaris, Hyper-V, VMware, etc.

-- Databases - SQL Server, Oracle, IBM DB2, MySQL, PostgreSQL, etc.
+- Databases - SQL Server, Oracle, IBM DB2, MySQL, PostgreSQL, Azure, AWS, etc.

 - Applications - Exchange, Dynamics, SharePoint, etc.